bck01215/elasticnow-timetracker/ReadMe.md

 ### Authentication

 To initialize the repo you will need to run `elasticnow setup`.
 This will generate a config.toml.
 The location is dependent on the operating system but can be found at the top of the help output.
+After initialization, the id field will automatically update using the browser.

 | Flag                          | Description                                                                 |
 | ----------------------------- | --------------------------------------------------------------------------- |